latelylk/On-Wiz/README.md

 * [Visual Studio](https://visualstudio.microsoft.com/vs/) debugging

 ### Your Tools

 * Hex Editor - [HxD](https://mh-nexus.de/en/hxd/) (Free)
 * Packet Analyzer - [Wireshark](https://www.wireshark.org/) (Free)
 * A debugger - [Visual Studio](https://visualstudio.microsoft.com/vs/) (Free)

 ### Packets

 A packet is a message sent between the server and client to communicate.
 Game packets can be divided into two categories: Control Messages and DML Messages.
 Capturing these packets is done through Wireshark.
-To limit the packets you'll have to look through I reccomend setting a capture filter: `(src net 165.193.0.0/16 or dst net 165.193.0.0/16) and greater 61` - This will limit the traffic to what we want.
+To limit the packets you'll have to look through I recommend setting a capture filter: `(src net 165.193.0.0/16 or dst net 165.193.0.0/16) and greater 61` - This will limit the traffic to what we want.
 Additional information on client-server packet communication can be gathered by opening the WizardGraphicalClient.exe located in the game's bin folder through the Visual Studio debugger.
 Additional arguments that can be passed to WizardGraphicalClient.exe can be found in [WGCArgs.md](WGCArgs.md).

 #### Packet Framing

 Once you've gotten a packet, it's time to figure out what it does.
 KINP packets are always framed in the same way.
 Each packet begins with a 2-byte header "F00D" in little-endian.
 This is referred to as the *startSignal*.
-After the *startSignal* comes a 2-byte integer in little-endian referrred to as the *length* which describes the length of the message payload in bytes.
+After the *startSignal* comes a 2-byte integer in little-endian referred to as the *length* which describes the length of the message payload in bytes.
 Lastly, we get the *payload* sequence, which contains the data for either the control or DML message.
 Here is a packet I sniffed with Wireshark (shortened as an example):

 `0DF0600000000000056f5B00`